Military history of Europe: Interwar era

-After World War I, the major European experienced two decades of relative peace.
+After World War I, the major European powers experienced two decades of relative peace.
 The Russian Civil War lasted from 1917 to 1922, saw the intervention of various European powers, ending in victory for the Bolsheviks and the formation of the Soviet Union.
 Simultaneously, the emerging Soviet government conducted the Polish-Soviet War that lasted from 1919 to 1921 and an ongoing conflict with Finland.
 The Irish War of Independence was fought from 1919-1921, a guerrilla war against the United Kingdom.
 It was followed by the Irish Civil War, which erupted over a disagreement between Irish nationalist factions about the Anglo-Irish Treaty, establishing the Irish Free State as a dominion of the British Empire.

 The interwar era was characterized by a continuing disarmament and internationalist movement.
 Both sides of the imminent Second World War increased military production during the 1930s, but were limited by the Washington Naval Treaty.
 Unlike the punitive restrictions on land forces nominally imposed by the Treaty of Versailles, Nazi Germany notably complied with the naval restrictions.
 This resulted in crucial limitations in Germany's Kriegsmarine against the Royal Navy.

 The interwar years in Europe were brought to a close by the Spanish Civil War of 1936 to 1939.
 This conflict was a prelude to the World War II, both in new technologies used (strategic and tactical aerial bombing, mechanized warfare, direct attacks on civilian populations, guerilla operations) and belligerents (Fascist Italy and Nazi Germany supporting the Nationalist side, Communist Russia and various European leftist groups supporting the Loyalist side).